stewkenly/Indigo-UPS-Battery-Plugin/README.md

+# What is Indigo?

+Indigo is the Home Automation Platform made by Indigo Domotics (http://www.indigodomo.com).
+This HA platform is an Macintosh based software, but support Insteon, X10, and Zwave home automation devices.

-# What is Battery & UPS Monitor?
+# What is Battery & UPS Monitor plugin (For Indigo)?

 The Battery & UPS Monitor plugin will allow Indigo to monitor any UPS that can natively connect to Mac OS X (typically through USB).
 This plugin uses the UPS support built-in to the Energy Saver System Preference & Mac OS X, to monitor the status of your UPS and/or Laptop battery.